jkhanak/hello-world/README.md

 Hi all,

-I am interested in Python but I m new to it.But I will soon learn it.
+I am interested in Python but I m new to it.I will soon learn it.